lequant40/portfolio_allocation_js/README.md

 ## Supported portfolio allocation algorithms

-- Equally weighted (EW) portfolio (a.k.a., naive portfolio, 1/N portfolio...)
+- Equal weights (EW)
+  The 1/N portfolio allocation algorithm has been popularized by DeMiguel and al. in their research paper *Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?*.

-- Equal risk budget (ERB) portfolio (a.k.a., naive risk parity portfolio)
+- Equal risk budgets (ERB)
-- Equal risk contribution (ERC) portfolio
+  Also known as naive risk parity, this portfolio allocation algorithm has been analysed by Carvalho and al. in the research paper *Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description*.

+- Equal risk contributions (ERC) and Risk budgeting (RB) Both portfolio allocation algorithms have been extensively studied by Thierry Roncalli and al in misc. research papers (*The properties of equally weighted risk contribution portfolios*, *Managing Risk Exposures Using the Risk Budgeting Approach*,...), the former being a specific case of the latter.

-- Risk budgeting (RB) portfolio
+- Most diversified portfolio (MDP) (on-going)
+  This portfolio allocation algorithm is described in the research paper *Toward Maximum Diversification* by Choueifaty and al., and uses the authors' diversification ratio as the criterion for portfolio construction.

+- Minimum correlation (MCA) and Proportional Minimum Variance (MVA) heuristics (on-going) Both algorithms were discovered by [David Varadi](https://cssanalytics.wordpress.com/), the former being meant as an approximation of the MDP and the latter as an approximation of the GMV portfolio.

 ## Usage